alessiobortone2/CV/README.md

 #### University of Florence, Italy (Sept 1997 to Sept 2003)

-- Final Thesis: “Design and Analysis of a Fuel Cell Bus System”
+- Final Thesis: Analysis of a Fuel Cell Bus System
 - Final grades: 106/110 (equivalent to high 2:1 in the UK)